Handley-Page Halifax LK704, 518 Squadron, Donegal 1944

 only son of Charles Frederick and Elsie Catherine Hewitson, of 42 mayfield Road, Boldmere, Sutton Coldfield.

 The bodies of only six of the men were recovered after the crash.
 The 2nd pilot F/O Scott and Navigator F/O Gzowski were never recovered and their names are engraved on the walls of the Runnymede Memorial in Surrey.
-The other three Canadians remains were recovered they are buried in the Irvinestown Church of Ireland Cemetery in County Fermanagh, Northern Ireland.
-They were buried there on January 27th, 1944.
+The other three Canadian's remains were recovered.
+Dawson and Upshall were buried in the Irvinestown Church of Ireland Cemetery in County Fermanagh, Northern Ireland.
+Adamic was buried nearby in the Catholic Cemetery plot.
+They were all buried on January 27th, 1944.
 The youngest member of the crew, Hewitson, was returned to his native Sutton Coldfield and lies buried in Boldmere.
-Finally, Sgt Hussey and W/O Ash were laid to rest in the Military Cemetery at Brookwood, England.
+Finally, Sgt Hussey and W/O Ash were laid to rest in the Military Cemetery at Brookwood, England

 Files found among the records of the five Canadians contain